chaynHQ/bloom-backend/docs/resource-type-rename-plan.md

 - **enum value drift** — frontend `CONVERSATION='resource_conversation'` vs backend `'conversation'` vs GA `resource_conversation`; unify to `audio`.
 - **`full_slug` collisions on the video merge** — if a leaf slug exists in both `shorts/` and `videos/`, the move `PUT` is rejected.
 Pre-flight scan + rename-in-place before 7a (step 7 pre-flight).
 - **`resource-user` / feedback are not create-on-demand** — they 404 if no `resource` row exists for the `storyblokUuid`.
 Every new `resource_activity` / `resource_written` story must be confirmed to have produced a row (webhook) before it's linked anywhere users can complete it.
-- **intentional UX change** — decision 3 removes `related_session` / `related_course`, so the "this video is from Session X — continue the course" block disappears from every short and somatic video.
-Confirm with product; it's expected, not a regression.
 - **`ResourceCarousel` / `StoryblokRelatedContent` fail silently** — an untaught `component` renders no card (empty carousel → `<div/>`).
 7a must teach the new components while keeping the old.
 - **`dynamicParams = false` + ISR on resource pages** — a moved story's old path hard-404s once its cache refreshes.
 Step 7a's dual-path fetch + 301s (deployed before any move) close the gap; `dynamicParams` only goes back to `false` in 7d.
 - **no sitemap generator in the repo** — `public/sitemap.xml` is hand/externally maintained; regenerate it from the 7c manifest (or find the real process) in step 7d.